pchristensen/pchristensen-dotfiles/emacs.d/elpa/magit-20140807.909/README.md

 ```

 Then you should byte compile the libraries and generate the
-documentation, though that is not required.
+documentation, though that is not required:

 ```sh
 $ make lisp docs